resolve109/study-aws-sa/aws-study-guide.md

 - **Additional Update for Serverless:**
   - In architectures using AWS Lambda, using RDS Proxy is essential to reduce connection overhead.
   - Serverless use of RDS Proxy has been validated to improve performance.
+- **Snapshot and Restore**:
+  - Creating a snapshot of an RDS instance after testing and terminating it is a cost-effective approach for infrequently used databases
+  - Restore from snapshot when needed for the next test cycle
+  - Significantly reduces costs for databases that are only needed periodically (e.g., monthly testing)
+  - More cost-efficient than keeping the instance running continuously or modifying instance types repeatedly

 ### Amazon Aurora
 - **Overview**: